-Our 2006 compensation program elements were primarily structured to reward our executive officers for achieving certain financial and business objectives.
+Our 2007 compensation program elements were primarily structured to reward our executive officers for achieving certain financial and business objectives.

 Base Salaries.
 Base salaries for our executive officers are reviewed annually and depend mainly on their office and responsibility and are based on the competitive average for executives with similar responsibilities in peer group companies.
 In this regard, the company uses two different benchmarks, one a broader benchmark study based on manufacturing companies that are between \$1.0 billion and \$1.9 billion in revenue size and a second study that is an index average of specific manufacturing companies that are similar to the company in size, geography, and industry.
 In this context, similar companies are defined as those that are comparable to us in size and scope, and in the nature of their businesses.
-This specific index includes the following companies: Tecumseh Products, Briggs and Stratton, Thomas and Betts, Regal Beloit, Woodward Governor, IDEX Corp., Sauer-Danfross, Milacron, Stewart and Stevenson, Kennametal, Trinity Industries, Flowserve and Greenbrier Companies.
-The average base salary increase for executive officers in 2006 was 4.09%.
+This specific index includes the following companies: Tecumseh Products, Briggs and Stratton, Thomas and Betts, Regal Beloit, Woodward Governor, IDEX Corp., Sauer-Danfross, Milacron, Steward and Stevenson, Kennametal, Trinity Industries, Flowserve and Greenbrier Companies.
+The average base salary increase for executive officers of the peer group in 2007 was 8.0%.
 Individual salaries may be above or below the competitive average based on the individual's contribution to business results, capabilities and qualifications, potential and the importance of the individual's position to our success.

-For fiscal year 2006, the base salary increases of our named executive officers ranged from 0% to 5.60%, excluding Mr. Kassling as discussed further below.
+For fiscal year 2007, the base salary increases of our named executive officers ranged from 0% to 15.39%.
 These increases are discussed further in connection with the "Summary Compensation Table" which follows.